bordoley/reactive-js/packages/core/docs/modules/_observable_.md

 ▸ **createObservable**<**T**>(`onSubscribe`: [SideEffect1](_functions_.md#sideeffect1)‹[DispatcherLike](../interfaces/_observable_.dispatcherlike.md)‹T››): *[ObservableLike](../interfaces/_observable_.observablelike.md)‹T›*

 Factory for safely creating new `ObservableLike` instances.
-The onSubscribe function is called with a `SafeSubscriberLike` that may be notified from any context.
+The onSubscribe function is called with a `SafeObserverLike` that may be notified from any context.

 Note, implementations should not do significant blocking work in the onSubscribe function.